full

 Speaker:

-every way imaginable, but it turned on.
+and the screen was scratched and smudged in every way imaginable, but it turned on.

 Speaker: